hive-engine/hivesmartcontracts-wiki/Burndollar-contract.md

 # Introduction

-The burndollar contract allows a token issuer of a who to create a related XXX.D token in a parent / child type relationship.
-The contract allows users to burn based on a percentage of the parent token in order to get the child "XXX.D" token.
-In addition, the token issuer can route has the choice to route the burn token to a DAO, or other accounts, if they so wish.
-The name of the child token will always be the name of the parent token with "stablecoin" appended to the end of the name.
-The symbol of the new token will always be the symbol of the parent token with ".D" appended to the symbol.
+The burndollar contract allows a token issuer to create a related stablecoin in a parent/child relationship.
+Users can burn parent tokens based on a percentage to receive the child "XXX.D" stable token.
+The issuer may route the fee portion of the parent token to any active Hive account, including a DAO.

+* The name of the child token will be the parent token name with "stablecoin" appended.
+* The symbol of the child token will be the parent token symbol with ".D" appended.

 # Requirements

-In order for a user to create a XXX.D token the user must be using a hive account that has already created a token, meaning they must be the token issuer.
+To create a XXX.D token, the user must have a Hive account that has already issued a token.

-Once the .D token is created a token issuer will automatically be issued a set number of the new .D token.
-This automatic issuance is designed to be used so to create marketpools, to enhance the stability of said .D token.
-Two marketpools are required in order for all other users to be able to burn the parent token and receive a child token.
+Once the .D token is created, the issuer is automatically granted a fixed number of the new .D token.
+This issuance is intended for creating market pools to stabilize the token.
+Two market pools are required for users to burn the parent token and receive the child token.

+## Stablecoin Pool
-One market pool must be created with one of the following stable coins:
+ A market pool must be created with one of the following stable coins:

  SWAP.HBD, SWAP.USDT, SWAP.DAI, or SWAP.USDC.

- the other side of the market pool can be the parent or the child token.
-The value of the market swap must be approximately $500 as a minimum.
-Multiple pools can be created with stable coins but at least one pool must remain higher than $500 dollars of market value.
+The other side of the pool can be either the parent or child token.
+The pool must have a minimum market value of approximately $500.
+Multiple pools may be created, but at least one must maintain this value.

+## Parent / StableCoin pool
-The second market pool must be a pool of the parent token with the child XXX.D token.
-The value of this pool must stay at or above approximately $500 of market value.
+A second market pool must pair the parent token with the child XXX.D token.
+This pool must also maintain a market value of approximately $500 or more.

 # Fees

-To create a .D token the fee is 1000 BEED
+* To create a .D token the fee is 1000 BEED
-For a user to update the parameters , after the initial creation is 100 BEED To convert any quantity of a parent token to a .D token is 1 BEED
+* For a user to update the parameters , after the initial creation is 100 BEED
+* To convert any quantity of a parent token to a .D token is 1 BEED

 # Actions available: